SamSamhuns/active_crowd_analysis/README.md

 # Active Crowd Analysis: Pandemic Risk Mitigation for the Blind or Visually Impaired

+Paper accepted at the 2020 ECCV Conference [ACVR Workshop](https://iplab.dmi.unict.it/acvr2020/program).
+The [paper](https://github.com/SamSamhuns/active_crowd_analysis/blob/master/Active%20Crowd%20Analysis.pdf) is also available in this repository.

 ## Result Reproduction Instructions

 First setup a Python3 virtual environment with `conda`.